The City Museum

-located in the 18th century Pimenta Palace, built as a gift for King João
+located in the 18th-century Pimenta Palace, built as a gift for King João

-V's mistress.
 Highlights include an enormous model of pre-earthquake

 Lisbon, maps and prints from before and after the quake (including a